kemitchell/writing.kemitchell.com/_posts/2018-01-06-CLAs-Are-Not-a-Sham.md

 For example, most common CLA forms require contributors to guarantee to project stewards they have the legal right to license intellectual property in their contributions.
 With rare exception, notably the [Open Software License](https://opensource.org/licenses/OSL-3.0) and [Academic Free License](https://opensource.org/licenses/AFL-3.0), open source licenses don't make any such guarantees to users.
 (Some legal systems require and imply such a guarantee, regardless.)
 As a result, a project steward that uses Apache-style terms often gets more assurance about rights to license from contributors, through CLAs, than it gives users, under the [Apache License](https://apache.org/licenses/LICENSE-2.0).

 Having CLAs on file for a project gives the steward evidence, in addition to records about its own personnel, with which to fight back against lawsuits for direct or indirect infringement.
 But the process of requiring and collecting those documents also gives project users better assurance that they won't be liable for infringement.
+Partly because of the responses, but partly just by alerting contributors to the idea that rights in their work may not belong to them.
 Giving the steward robust intellectual property provenance protection protects the steward.
-The steward is often the one doing the most to coordinate, support, and promote the project, benefiting users.
+But the steward is often the one doing the most to coordinate, support, and promote the project, benefiting users.

 Overall, the most important function of CLAs is documenting some action, taken by each contributor, about licensing.
 That evidence fills the gap between expectation of "inbound=outbound"---that contributors license their work under the same license already used for the project---and the law.